AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 Here the `RenderScene` function takes a shader program, calls all relevant drawing functions and sets the corresponding model matrices where necessary.

-The result is a nicely filled depth buffer holding the closest depth of each visible fragment from the light's
+The result is a nicely filled depth buffer holding the closest depth of each visible fragment from the light's perspective.
+By rendering this texture onto a 2D quad that fills the screen (similar to what we did in the post-processing section at the end of the framebuffers notes);